MaxHalford/maxhalford.github.io/content/blog/text-classification-zstd.md

 The results are good: it reaches 91% accuracy in less than 2 seconds.
 To put this into perspective, the LZW-based implementation I made 5 years ago reached 89% accuracy in about 32 minutes.
 So this is a significant improvement, both in terms of accuracy and speed.

 To give another element of comparison, I ran a batch TF-IDF + logistic regression baseline on the same dataset.
-The model is retrained on all the previous data every 100 samples.
+The model is retrained every 100 iterations, on all previously seen data for the given iteration.

 <details>
   <summary>Batch TF-IDF + logistic regression comparison</summary>